sfbrigade/EarlySanFrancisco/README.md

 ## Copyright

-Copyright (c) 2013 Open Oakland & 2011 Derek Eder.
+Copyright (c) 2011 Derek Eder.
 Released under the MIT License.

 See LICENSE for details.